IsaacAhouma/IsaacAhouma.github.io/_pages/about.md

 My goal with this blog is to help vulgarize technology, machine learning in particular, to underrepresented communities and to make new connections with like minded folks.
 I am very interested in using machine learning for good and for social entrepreneurship.

 In my spare time I enjoying playing or watching sports, learn new languages and travel.
-I am flent in bith French and English and can conversate in Spanish.
+I am fluent in both French and English and can conversate in Spanish.
 I have lived in 4 and visited 15 different countries over the past 10 years.

 **Interests**